Ukrainians flee cities under fire, US expected to ban Russian oil imports

 The main Russian assault force heading towards Kyiv has been stuck on a road north of the capital.
 But to the south, Russia has made more progress along the Black and Azov Sea coasts.

+Russian police arrested at least 100 protesters against the invasion of Ukraine on Tuesday, the OVD-Info monitoring group said.
+There was no immediate comment from the police.

-The top U.N. human rights official, Michelle Bachelet, said 12,700 people in Russia had already been detained at anti-war demonstrations.
+The top U.N. human rights official, Michelle Bachelet, said earlier that 12,700 people in Russia had already been detained at anti-war demonstrations.

 Ukraine and Russia: What you need to know right now